 Fuel charges remain a material component of our overall cost structure.
 We make every effort to contain fuel costs through enhanced itinerary planning (which we conduct one to two years in advance), and through the use of standard advance fuel purchase commitment arrangements when appropriate.
 However, it is impossible for us to accurately predict what we might pay for fuel per voyage, port-to-port.
 Like airlines and major shipping companies, we regrettably must offset these higher costs from time to time with additional fuel surcharges.

 In order to facilitate your financial planning, we may invoice you with a “fuel fee,” which at the time is our best indication of what our final “fuel surcharge” is expected to be.
 In advance of sailing, Semester at Sea may enact a fuel supplement surcharge for all participants, in the event that the average price for the blended types of fuel and related costs during the voyage is expected to exceed a certain budgetary threshold in pricing per metric ton, the amount of which will be offset by advance fuel fee billings/payments.
-Historically, this cost has been up to $9 per person per day or more, but may vary due to the volatility of the market.
 These incurred costs include not only what is expected to be paid in various ports, but also include additional costs for fuel contracts entered into.
 These fuel contracts are intended to cushion the financial impact if future fuel prices became volatile.
 Such surcharges when enacted are necessary to offset the total excess fuel costs that exceed this budget threshold.
 For more information please review our fuel surcharge policy.

 Financial Aid Frequently Asked Questions